The Oddtown problem modulo a composite number: Abstract

 \section{Abstract}

 A family of subsets $\cA$ of an $n$-element set is called an $\ell$-Oddtown if the sizes of all sets are not divisible by $\ell$, but the sizes of pairwise intersections are divisible by~$\ell$.
-Berlekamp and Graver showed that when is a $\ell$ is a prime, the maximum size of an $\ell$-Oddtown is~$n$.
-For composite moduli with $\omega$ distinct prime factors, the argument of Szegedy gives an upper bound of $\omega n-\omega\log_2 n$ on the size of an $\ell$-Oddtown.
-We improve this to $\omega n-(2\omega +\varepsilon)\log_2 n$ for most $\ell$ and $n$ using a combination of linear algebraic and Fourier-analytic arguments.
+Berlekamp and Graver showed that when $\ell$ is a prime, the maximum size of an $\ell$-Oddtown is~$n$.
+Babai and Frankl extended this to prime powers, and asked whether the maximum size is still $n$ when $\ell$ is not a prime power, a question that was open even for $\ell=6$.
+For square-free composite moduli with $\omega$ distinct prime factors, the argument of Szegedy gives an upper bound of $\omega n-\omega\log_2 n$ on the size of an $\ell$-Oddtown.
+We answer the question of Babai and Frankl in the negative by constructing $\ell$-Oddtowns of size $\omega n-o(n)$, which shows that the leading term $\omega n$ cannot be improved.
+We also improve Szegedy's upper bound to $\omega n-(2\omega +\varepsilon)\log_2 n$ for most $\ell$ and $n$ using a combination of linear algebraic and Fourier-analytic arguments.